3dprogramin/birthday-notification/README.md

    - `NOCODB_URL` - Base URL of your NocoDB instance (e.g., `https://localhost:8080`)
    - `NOCODB_API_KEY` - Your NocoDB API key
    - `NOCODB_TABLE_ID` - The table ID to fetch birthdays from
+   - `CRON_INTERVAL` - The interval / time when the script runs

 4. **Run the bot:**
    ```bash